benkaiser/stretto/README.md

 ### User Installation Instructions

-Visit the [releases page](https://github.com/benkaiser/node-music-player/releases) for the latest release, and select the download for your platform.
-Unzip the download and run either the `Node Music Player.exe` on Windows, `Node Music Player.app` on Mac or the `Node Music Player` executable on Linux.
+Visit the [releases page](https://github.com/benkaiser/stretto/releases) for the latest release, and select the download for your platform.
+Unzip the download and run either the `Stretto.exe` on Windows, `Stretto.app` on Mac or the `Stretto` executable on Linux.

 ### Dev Installation Instructions
 ##### Dependencies